KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 We now know how to call functions, use variables, and create our own variables and functions.

-We've seen that values have different types, which tells the computer what kind of data a value is, or what type of value a variable holds.
+We've seen that values have different types.
+A type tells the computer what kind of data a value is, or what type of value a variable holds.

-This tutorial introduces the idea of **if statements**, which allow us to do different actions depending on the value a variable holds.
+This tutorial introduces **if statements**, which allow us to perform different actions depending on what value a variable holds.

 ## Boolean Values

 Before we get into `if` statements, let's talk about a new type of value: the `boolean` type.